mkginfo/KLM-Case-For-Responsive-Carousel/README.md

 ## Static Code - PureCSSResponsiveCarosuel
 I have also created the HTML version of the carousel with pure CSS without using any JavaScript or jquery.
 It is placed in folder `PureCSSResponsiveCarosuel` in project directory.

-Go and try this angular 4 respoincive carousel.

 ## Components